mishaurooj/Federated-Driver-Digital-Twin-FDDT-/README.md

 **Federated Driver Digital Twin (FDDT): Secure, Adaptive, and Edge-Deployable Private Models for Connected Vehicles**
 *IEEE Transactions on Affective Computing*

-This README is intentionally **long, detailed, and archival-quality**.
-It is designed to be:
-- Reviewer-proof
-- Reproducibility-complete
-- Fully aligned with **ALL figures, tables, and metrics**
-- Suitable as supplementary material or long-form documentation

-NO figures, tables, or experimental results from the manuscript are omitted.

 ================================================================================

 ## TABLE OF CONTENTS